fybrik/fybrik/site/docs/samples/notebook.md

   ```
   df
   ```
-5. Execute all notebook cells and notice that the `nameOrig` column appears redacted.
+5. Execute all notebook cells and notice that the `nameOrig`, `oldbalanceOrg`and `newbalanceOrig` columns appear redacted.

 ## Cleanup